Expression of Art Award

 On the 28th of May, our judges were proud to hand the Expression of Art Award and the winning prize of a €5000,- scholarship to the Gijs Idema Trio.
 The trio is often praised for their unique sound which can be classified as dynamic and lyrical with a lot of room for interpretation.

-Gijs Idema also has plans to travel to New York and start a two year Master program at the Juilliard School of Music or the Manhattan School of Music.
-At that time the Expression of Art Award funds will aid him in financing auditions and flight tickets.
-Until that time, Gijs will be focusing on writing and composing for several projects
+Gijs Idema realized his plans to move to New York where he recently finished his Master studies at the Manhattan School of Music.
+In 2017, the Expression of Art Award funds aided him in financing auditions and flight tickets.

 Edo Righini (Vice Director, Head of Jazz Department, Conservatorium van Amsterdam):